 Tribal Advisor

-Office of Governor Edmund G. Brown Jr.
+Office of the Governor

 Executive Secretary, Native American Heritage Commission

 1550 Harbor Blvd.
 Suite 100

 West Sacramento, California 95691

 (916) 373-3710

 (916) 373-5471

 nahc@nahc.ca.gov

 Tribal Consultation Information

 APPENDIX D: GUIDELINES FOR GRANTEES

 The lists below details the documents/records that State Auditors would need to review in the event of a grant being audited.
 Grantees should ensure that such records are maintained for each funded project for a minimum of three years after termination of the grant agreement.